Gillou38/Drying-open-source-solution/Contribution guide.md

 - Model the product to create physical model
 - Writing documentation to fabricate the product
 4) Protyping, test and analyse results
-5) Produce the project,make and sell the product or educate people to make it
+5) Produce the project, make and sell the product or educate people to make it

 ## 1) Promoting, speaking
 All kinds of contribution are wellcome, speak about the project, report dryers make.